-The goal of training is to ensure human subjects protection and a full understanding of the I-ACQUIRE treatment protocol, as well as to standardize the methods of data collection to help ensure comparability of data across sites.
+The goal of training is to ensure human subjects protection and a full understanding of the I-ACQUIRE treatment protocol, as well as to standardize the methods of data collection and scoring across sites.
 Prior to the activation of any CPS, the training requirements outlined in this section must be completed and uploaded to the regulatory documents tab in WebDCUTM.
 When new study personnel join during the trial, they must complete the on-line training via the WebDCUTM training site (https://webdcu.musc.edu/campus/) and upload all required training documentation prior to participating in any study related activities.